Work directly with children in classrooms while being accountable for them, under the supervision of the full-time Teacher and other full-time staff.

 Previous early childhood experience is not required but the willingness to learn and grow.

-Enjoys interacting with young children (infant through third grade)
+Enjoys interacting with young children (infant through preschool)

 Continued employment is based on whether you are attending college courses.